rickoff/Rickoff/README.md

 - This is the modified version of mwTDM by Texafornian made for Rickoff for a constant war between 4 factions

-**ResetLog**
+**ResetSolution**

-- a simple solution to reset your newspaper and / or faction evictions
+- A way to reset guild data such as rank, eviction, reputation, and quest log entries

 **NudeCap**